Our Legal Status

 In July 2021 Helga took on the role of Trust Manager and has the responsibility for keeping the Trust’s operation running as smoothly and efficiently as possible.

-Helga and Paul are ably supported by service providers contracted to the Trust, among them being:
+Helga is supported by service providers contracted to the Trust, among them being:

 Callum Mitchell of Rightway Ltd, who supply accounting services and advice.